Trevorrr999/ECE550/README.md

-# Project: simple alu design
+# Project: full alu design
 **Name:** Trevor(Yuzhe) Zhang
 **NetID:** yz972
 **course:** ECE550D
-**date:** 9/16/2024
+**date:** 9/22/2024

 ## Project introduction:
-This simple ALU design includes a 32-bit adder which can function as an adder or a subtrctor.Through the control of input ctrl_ALUopcode, the mode can be switched between add or sub.The top design alu.v invokes many submodule units, which contain a 32_bit_adder unit and 32 mux_2_1 units.
-Specifically, the 32_bit_adder contains 4 adder_8bit_CSA, made up of half_adder, full_adder and mux_2_1.
+This ALU design includes essential functionalities, including addition and subtraction, logical left shift, arithmetic right shift, bitwise AND, and bitwise OR.Through the control of input ctrl_ALUopcode, the mode can be switched among these modes.
+Design also incorporates overflow detection and input data size comparison checks during addition and subtraction operations.The top design full_alu.v invokes many submodule units, which contain a 32_bit_adder unit, 32 mux_2_1 units, and etc.More detailed information is listed as follows.

 **Inputs and Outputs declaration**
 **Port Name**|**Input/output**|**Description**